PDM4AR/exercises/docs/06-collisionchecking.md

 #### Step 5: Segment-Triangle Collision Checking Procedure

 In this step, you will implement a function that checks whether a segment collides with a triangle or not.
 One idea is to sample points on the segment and check whether they collide or not via the `triangle_point_collision` function.
-You may also use other algorithms.
+You may also use any other algorithms.

 In this part, you will implement the `triangle_segment_collision` function of `CollisionPrimitives` class.
 This function takes a `Triangle` *t*, and  a `Segment` *s* as arguments.